flaxandteal/dp-compose/cantabular-import/helpers/README.md

     ./extract-job-info.sh

 The information that these utils produce as an output in the terminal (and saved within their directories) can help to determine if the whole import process is working as desired.

+### Further points when repeating tests and doing different sorts of tests as per your needs:

+1. When jobs are run, their id is placed in / appended to file tmp/id.txt that allows quick access if you have the whole of the dp-compose directory open in say vscode or goland ide's.
+2. If you wish to only examine one import process at a time then clear out the contents of the id.txt file before a run of the import process.
+You will also need to run `docker-compose down` to clear out Docker's logs before a new run.
+3. The script `./parallel-10.sh` is an example of kicking off 10 jobs to run in parallel, and when run (needs same pre-requsites as per start-import.sh) you will see 10 id's in the id.txt file.
+Then running the `extract-docker-logs.sh` followed by either or both of: `count-log-events.sh`, `extract-job-info.sh` you can check if you go the exepeted results for 10 jobs.
+4. The files provided for examining the logs perform the actions they do and may serve as a starting point for you to create new apps for different kinds of analysis or for you to adjust locally on your machines to suite the nature of a particular test you wish to run ...